Huge crowd attends municipal center work session in Oscoda

 She said it is also unacceptable for community members to not have any privacy when, for instance, they want to speak with the assessor or township staff about an issue.

-If there are people who are not convinced that the township needs this change, Campbell suggested that officials open up the building for tours and invite the public to see the issues firsthand.
+If there are people who are not convinced that the township needs this change, Campbell suggested that officials open up the building for tours and invite people to see the issues firsthand.

 Irene Dunn also spoke, and she said that after attending the public meetings and listening to all the facts with an open mind, she feels that Furtaw would be the best spot for a municipal building.